 - Alerts for suspicious activity: The warning signs of a VoIP hack can include an influx of calls, more international calls, or logins from other devices.
 Look for a VoIP provider that alerts you when these things happen so you can remove the risk.

-3. Look for call encryption
+3. Make sure there’s call encryption

+Hackers can gain access to your VoIP system through insecure internet connections.
+Once they’ve got into your Wi-Fi network, they can eavesdrop on all network traffic, including calls coming in and out of your office.
 Transport Layer Security (TLS) hides the data being transferred from the data center to your VoIP devices.
 It also authenticates that the person behind the call is who you expect them to be, making it more obvious when a caller ID is being spoofed.

 Encrypted voice conversations add an extra layer of security to your internet connection.
 With TLS from your VoIP provider, it’s almost impossible for a hacker to pick-up on call data you’re passing through your phone network.

-4. Update the firmware on VoIP devices
+4. Update firmware on VoIP devices

 Almost every piece of business software releases regular updates.
-These refreshes to the actual firmware can release new features, repair bugs—and more importantly, fix security holes.
+These refreshes to the actual firmware can release new features, repair bugs — and more importantly, fix security holes.
+It’s crucial to make sure the firmware your VoIP provider supplies is always up to date.
+You can check whether the provider will install these updates for you.

-Remember to do this on all of your VoIP devices, too.
+But if not, you should be able to sign into your online account and do it manually.
+Remember to do this on all your VoIP devices, too.
 One device running with weak, old firmware might be the hole hackers need to control your phone system.

-5. Check VoIP call limit options
+5. Set VoIP call limit options

 Earlier, we mentioned that one of the most common VoIP hacks is caller ID spoofing.
 It happens when a hacker gains access to your VoIP network and uses your account to make expensive long distance calls.
 However, your VoIP provider can help protect against attacks.

 Check for features that limit calls by:

 - Time of day